Emptiness as a Negation Phenomenon

 Implicative Negation

-So here we have a person – an imputedly existent person.
+Here we have a person – an imputedly existent person.

 • What’s the location?
 It’s located as an imputation on the five aggregates.

 • Now, what is being negated about it?
 What’s being negated about that person that is an imputation on the aggregates?
-It is that it is has true findable existence.
+It is that it has true findable existence.

-• Now, when you eliminate the object to be negated, what’s left in the wake of that negation?
-"A person imputed on the aggregates" and about whom something else could be affirmed, such as being a dependent arising.
+• Now, when we eliminate the object to be negated, what’s left in the wake of that negation?
+“A person imputed on the aggregates” and about whom something else could be affirmed, such as being a dependent arising.

-When we understand that there is no garbage on the streets of the city, so we negate "no garbage" – what are we left with?
-We're left with the streets of the city, about which something else could be affirmed, such as having a lot of traffic.
+When we understand that there is no garbage on the streets of the city, so we negate “no garbage,” what are we left with?
+We’re left with the streets of the city, about which something else could be affirmed, such as having a lot of traffic.

-Non-implicative Negation
+Non-Implicative Negation

 The thing that we are negating is true findable existence.